 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-Classical Hodgkin Lymphoma is the most common type in the United States.
+Classic Hodgkin Lymphoma is the most common type in the United States.
 It accounts for about 95% of cases and is the most curable Hodgkin lymphoma.
 Subtypes include:

 - Nodular Sclerosing Hodgkin Lymphoma: The affected lymph nodes have mixed areas of normal cells, Reed-Sternberg cells and prominent scar tissue.
 This is the most common type, making up 60% to 80% of cases.
-It is more common in adolescents and young adults, but it can occur at any age.
+It is more common in adolescents and young adults, but it can occur atany age.

-- Lymphocyte-Rich Hodgkin Lymphoma: This recently created subtype in the past was confused sometimes with lymphocyte-predominant lymphoma.
+- Lymphocyte-Rich Hodgkin Lymphoma: This recently created subtype in the past was sometimes confused with lymphocyte-predominant lymphoma.
 It is similar to mixed cellularity Hodgkin lymphoma.

 - Lymphocyte Depletion Hodgkin Lymphoma: Large numbers of Reed-Sternberg cells, but very few other cell types, are found in the lymph nodes.
-This is the least common form of Hodgkin lymphoma, and it is seen more often in people who are elderly or have AIDS.
+This is the least common form of Hodgkin lymphoma, and it is seen more often in people who are elderly or have HIV.

-Nodular Lymphocyte-Predominant Hodgkin Lymphoma: This rare disease accounts for just 5% of Hodgkin lymphoma diagnoses and is most common among men between 35 and 40.
+Nodular Lymphocyte-Predominant Hodgkin Lymphoma: This rare disease accounts for just 5% of Hodgkin lymphoma diagnoses and is most common among men between age 35 and 40.
 Unlike other types of Hodgkin lymphoma, it produces no Reed-Sternberg cells.
 It is usually diagnosed at an early stage and has an excellent survival rate.

 Anything that increases your chance of getting Hodgkin lymphoma is a risk factor.
 Although Hodgkin lymphoma usually develops in people who have no risk factors, the following things may mean you are more likely to develop it: